diogowernik/react-frontend-holding-and-investments/README.md

 This app is not ready, there are some features that are missing.
 And some features that are working.

-### Features that are Working for users on the backend
+### Features that are Working for users on the frontend

 - Register (Create an account)
 - Login